 About Ijeruka

-The guidebooks we inherited for leadership, success, relationships, and building things of consequence are reaching their limits.
+The inherited guidebooks for success, leadership, and building things of consequence are reaching their limits.
 Most people sense it before they can name it.
 Ijeruka means "the journey ahead is great".
-We're a global learning community and developmental practice for those who recognise the old maps no longer work.
-We design coaching, immersive learning experiences, labs, and retreats that change how people see, not just what they know.
-We don't provide easy answers.
-We cultivate your capacity to find your own.
+For those who recognise the old maps no longer work, we design and facilitate learning experiences that expand how people see, relate, and decide, so they can navigate change and complexity with greater clarity, capacity and creative will.

 Change scales through collectives: communities, institutions, ecosystems.